jbkinney/mavenn/docs/index.rst

 MAVE-NN is a python package for inferring models of sequence-function relationships from multiplexed assays of variant effects (MAVEs).
 MAVE-NN currently implements global epistasis regression and noise agnostic regression.
 Both models are implemented as neural networks using TensorFlow.
-The :ref:`installation`, :ref:`quickstart`,  :ref:`examples` sections below are provided to help users  quickly get  MAVE-NN working for their own research needs.
+The :ref:`installation`, :ref:`quickstart`,  :ref:`examples`, and :ref:`tutorial` sections below are provided to help users  quickly get MAVE-NN working for their own research needs.

 .. toctree::
    :maxdepth: 2